isaacxw/php-login-484/README.md

-# PHP-Login (XAMPP Stack)
-### CS484 -- Web Engineering
+# Login Page

-This is a simple authentication login page implemented in PHP with a MySQL database that allows the user to toggle a Philips Hue light remotely using the Philips Hue API.
+A straight-forward authentication login page implemented in PHP with a MySQL database with password encryption.